wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-data-classification-of-sensitive-information/includes/7-detect-sensitive-information-document-fingerprint.md

 > [!NOTE]
 > Mail flow rules and Document Fingerprinting don't support the .dotx file type.
 This situation can be confusing because .dotx is a template file in Word.
 When you see the word "template" in this unit, it refers to a document that an organization has established as a standard form, and not the template file type.

-Document Fingerprinting won't detect sensitive information in the following cases:<br>
+Document Fingerprinting won't detect sensitive information in the following cases:

  -  Password protected files.
  -  Files that contain only images.